rsksmart/rif-relay/README.md

 ### On Regtest

-Once the relay server is running, you need to register this server in order for it to be usable, to do so first need to configure the script located on `<PROJECT_ROOT>/scripts/registerRelayServer` and replace the values as you consider.
+The first time you run the server, once the relay server is up, you need to register this server in order for it to be usable, to do so, first configure the script located on `<PROJECT_ROOT>/scripts/registerRelayServer` and replace the values as you consider.
 The script contains the following:

 ```